-Penang has seen quite a boom on street art since 2012.
+Penang has seen quite a boom in street art since 2012.
 The place is packed with street art murals that will wow and excite you.
 However, you won’t be able to admire the street art of George Town without knowing which places you should visit there.
 This post will cover 7 street arts you’ll see in the place.
 Although you’d see plenty once you get there.

-Also, most of the street art works can be classified by several artists like:
+Also, most of the street artworks can be classified by several artists like:

 He’s a Lithuanian artist and is probably the reason why street art in Penang suddenly boomed.
-His commissioned work, Mirrors George Town, during the town’s festival way back 2012 took a big hit that inspired others to do the same.
+His commissioned work, Mirrors George Town, during the town’s festival way back in 2012, took a big hit that inspired others to do the same.
 Aside from Penang, Malaysia, he also has several works found in Singapore and even in Europe.

 101 Lost Kittens